 Dear Chancellor Jones and Mr. DeLorenzo,

-The Illinois Climate Action Plan Resilience Team is requesting the University of Illinois Campus Administration and the University of Illinois Sustainability Council and the University of Illinois Sustainability Council Sub-Committee to take swift action and provide remediation on the issue of carbon offsets for the University of Illinois.
+The Illinois Climate Action Plan Resilience Team is requesting the University of Illinois at Urbana-Champaign to take swift action on two revisions to its past practices on carbon credits: (a) for its existing commitment to purchase carbon credits related to UIUC’s prior sale of credits to a third-party, finance local projects along with purchases through carbon markets; and (b) do not sell additional carbon credits. .

-In 2016, the University of Illinois sold carbon offset credits through the Carbon Credit and Purchasing Program through Second Nature.
-The MOU on Sale of Carbon Credits to BP stated that “revenues generated from the sale of carbon credits are then reinvested in accordance with the Illinois Climate Action [Plan] to further reduce campus’ carbon emissions….
+In 2016, the University of Illinois sold carbon credits in the Carbon Credit and Purchasing Program through Second Nature.
+The MOU on Sale of Carbon Credits to BP [IDENTIFY PARTIES TO THE MOU AND DATE] stated that “revenues generated from the sale of carbon credits are then reinvested in accordance with the Illinois Climate Action [Plan] to further reduce campus’ carbon emissions….
 In the event that the entity purchasing campus’ carbon credits will use them [to] offset their own emissions, iSEE will purchase carbon offsets on the open market to mitigate the negative effect on the atmosphere.”

 The MOU further states that “iSEE is charged with conducting regular RFP processes as needed to purchase offsets on the open market, in order to preserve the campus’s ability to report a reduction in total emissions.
 The purchase of these offsets will be funded by the proceeds of the BPTN and future carbon credit sales, and this will represent that top priority for the use of such funds.”
-“In February 2016, iSEE was informed that credits BPTN purchases will most likely to go offsetting emissions.”

-As the buyer did not retire the credits, but instead used the credits to offset their own emissions, the University has been responsible since 2016 for buying new carbon credits to replace the sold credits.
-In June, 2017, the University of Illinois purchased 113,000 tonnes of carbon credits at $0.40 for a total of $45,200 through EcoAct Inc. There is a balance of 249,304 Carbon Offsets necessary to satisfy the MOU on Sale of Carbon Credits.
+In February 2016, iSEE was informed that credits BPTN purchases would most likely to go offsetting emissions.
+In June 2017, UIUC purchased 113,000 tonnes of carbon credits at $0.40 for a total of $45,200 through EcoAct Inc.

+Following those transactions in 2016 and 2017, UIUC again engaged in sales of its carbon credits.
 Further carbon credit purchases have not been procured since 2017.
+Currently, there is a balance of 249,304 carbon credits necessary to satisfy the MOU on Sale of Carbon Credits.

-In addition to the responsibility for replacing the University Carbon Credit Sales with new carbon offsets, the University of Illinois Climate Action Plan Objective 8.7 Local offsets Program and Objective 3.5 Offset Air Travel Emissions both discuss creating local offset programs for the purposes of offsetting both University emissions, and emissions from faculty and staff air-travel.
+In addition to the responsibility for replacing the University Carbon Credit Sales with purchases of carbon credits, the University of Illinois Climate Action Plan Objective 8.7 Local offsets Program and Objective 3.5 Offset Air Travel Emissions both discuss creating local carbon offset programs for the purposes of offsetting both UIUC emissions and emissions from faculty and staff air travel.
 The iCAP puts forth bold program ideas that require campus partnerships and resources, investment, outreach, and oversight.

-Our position is that the University of Illinois must swiftly purchase carbon offsets to replace carbon credit sales to satisfy the 2016 MOU.
-Carbon Offsets purchased must meet the following standards:
+Our request is that UIUC swiftly purchase 249,304 carbon credits as required under the 2016 MOU.
+Carbon credits purchased should promote UIUC’s mission as an Illinois land grant university committed to local community engagement and meet the following standards:

 Additional (in the sense that they enable reductions beyond business as usual);